 Higher bond yields, higher copper prices and higher equity markets may cause the market to question if central bankers really are on the sidelines for the entire year.
 Will markets handle a more hawkish Fed better this time around?
 It’s too soon to tell, but this is required watching.

-Markets are off to their best start to the year since early the early 1990’s.
+Markets are off to their best start to the year since the early 1990’s.
 It’s hard to imagine it will be a straight line higher, but absent a major shock, we don’t expect a dramatic sell-off either.
 It’s prudent to take some risk off the table, but also important to keep invested.

 Ideas with Purpose